DreamLineLove/DreamLineLove/README.md

 - 🔭 I’m currently studying my bachelor's in **Computer Science**

-- 🚀 My current domain is **Backend and Server development**, although I come from a frontend background
+- 🚀 My current domain is **Server and Backend engineering**, although I have done a lot of frontend

-- 🤔 So in a way I can do **both** frontend and backend development
+- 🤔 So in a way I can do **both** frontend and backend

 - 💬 Ask me about **Rust, Golang, Javascript, and React**

-- 🌱 I’m currently learning **backend development**
+- 🌱 I’m currently learning **full-stack engineering**

 - 📫 Reach me at 👉🏻 **zwenyanzaw@protonmail.com**